benko/amq-openshift/README.md

 $ oc project <existing-project>
 ```

-* Make sure there are as many PersistentVolumes available as the number of brokers you intend to run.
-(Unfortunately there is no way to obtain a list of PVs as a normal user - ask your cluster admin or look it up in documentation.)
+* Make sure there are as many `PersistentVolume`s available as the number of
+  brokers you intend to run.
+(Unfortunately there is no way to obtain a list of
+  PVs as a normal user - ask your cluster admin or look it up in
+  documentation.)

 ## deploying

-* Create dependencies:
+### Create dependencies

 ```shell
 $ oc create -f amq-claims.json